 Esther Quintanilla

-ReporterEsther Quintanilla reports on diverse communities for KVPR through the Central Valley News Collaborative, which includes The Fresno Bee, Vida en el Valle, KVPR and Radio Bilingüe.
+ReporterEsther Quintanilla reports on communities across Central California, covering a variety of stories surrounding the rich cultures in the Valley, farmworker issues, healthcare, and much more.
+She previously reported through the Central Valley News Collaborative, a partnership between the Fresno Bee, Vida en el Valle, KVPR and Radio Bilingüe.

-Growing up in Bakersfield, Esther is a valley native.
-She earned her B.A. in English with a minor in writing studies from the University of California, Merced.
-Soon after graduation, she moved to Los Angeles to attend the University of Southern California and received an M.S. in Journalism.
+Esther is a Valley native.
+She grew up in Bakersfield and moved to the northern San Joaquin Valley in 2017 to earn her B.A. in English with a minor in Writing Studies from the University of California, Merced.
+After that, she attended the University of Southern California to receive an M.S. in Journalism.

 -